Mystery of the Wax Museum: Plot

 Twelve years later, both Igor and Worth are in New York City, where a monstrous figure has been stealing bodies from the morgue.
-Spunky reporter Florence Dempsey, on the verge of being fired by her impatient editor, Jim, for not bringing in any worthwhile news, gets a tip that George Winton, the son of a powerful industrialist, is being held in connection with the death of his model ex-girlfriend, Joan Gale.
+Reporter Florence Dempsey, on the verge of being fired by her impatient editor, Jim, for not bringing in any worthwhile news, gets a tip that George Winton, the son of a powerful industrialist, is being held in connection with the death of his model ex-girlfriend, Joan Gale.
 Florence goes to watch the autopsy, but the body cannot be found, and then visits Winton in jail, believing his protestations of innocence.

-Igor is preparing to open a new wax museum.
+Meanwhile, Igor prepares to open a new wax museum.
 Due to injuries sustained in the fire, he uses a wheelchair and must rely on assistants to create his new sculptures.
 One of those assistants, Ralph, is engaged to Florence's roommate, Charlotte Duncan, but Florence does not approve of the match because Ralph is a starving artist.
 While visiting the museum, Florence notices an uncanny resemblance between the wax figure of Joan of Arc and Joan Gale.
 At the same time, Igor spots Charlotte and, saying she looks just like his Marie Antoinette, asks if she will pose for him sometime.

 Florence gets Winton, who was released from jail, to help her trail Professor Darcy, who Igor said made the Joan of Arc.
 Darcy leads them to a derelict building owned by Worth, for whom he also works.
 Florence sneaks into the basement and watches the monster from the morgue pushing a large crate.
 She returns to Winton and interrupts a conversation with two detectives who have been following him to say she has found Joan Gale's body.
 The detectives see Darcy leaving and call for help to both give chase and investigate Florence's claim.
 They catch Darcy, but the crate turns out to contain alcohol, as Worth is a bootlegger.